-Size: 46,766 acres, including over 33,000 acres designated wilderness
+Size: 46,766 acres (18,925 hectares), including over 33,000 acres (13,354 hectares) designated wilderness.

-Location and terrain: Southeastern New Mexico; Guadalupe Mountains (primarily limestone) and Permian Basin (primarily gypsum)
+Location and terrain: Southeastern New Mexico; Guadalupe Mountains (primarily limestone) and Permian Basin (primarily gypsum).

-Elevation: Ranges from 3,596 feet to 6,368 feet above sea level; Visitor center at 4,406 ft
+Elevation: Ranges from 3,596 feet to 6,368 feet (1,036 m to 1,941 m) above sea level.
+The visitor center is at 4,406 feet (1,343 m).

-120 caves known at this time; This number will change as exploration continues.
+120 caves known at this time: This number will change as exploration continues.

-- Lechuguilla Cave, > 136 miles; 1,604.2 feet deep.
+Lechuguilla Cave, > 140 miles (225 km); 1,604.2 feet (489 m) deep.
 Access to this cave is limited to research and exploration only.

-Annual visitation: ~ 360,000.
-Since 1923, the park has had over 41,000,000 visitors.
+Annual visitation: ~ 500,000.
+Since 1924, the park has had over 43,000,000 visitors.

-- Visitor center (GPS location 32.174212°N; 104.445855°W) - Giftshop, cafeteria, bookstore, ticket counter and information.
+Visitor center (GPS location 32.174212°N; 104.445855°W), giftshop, cafeteria, bookstore, ticket counter, and information.